-No. Question Answer options Help notes

-1. De emographics

-1.1 Patient identifier This can be used by you to identify audited patients This data will be removed by the data entry tool when you submit your data

-1.2 Gender MaleFemaleOther/patient prefers not to say

-1.3 Ethnicity White
+No. Question Answer options Help notes 1.
+De 1.
+Demographics 1.1 Patient identifier This can be used by you to identify audited patients This data will be removed by the data entry tool when you submit your data 1.2 Gender MaleFemaleOther/patient prefers not to say 1.3 Ethnicity White British Irish Traveller Any other White background Asian/Asian British Indian Pakistani Bangladeshi Chinese Any other Asian background Black/African/Caribbean/Black British African Caribbean any other Black background Mixed/multiple ethnic groups White and Black Caribbean White and Black African White and Asian

-Other Arab Other prefer not to say 1.4 Year of birth 1.5 What setting does this patient live in?
+1.4 Year of birth O Any other mixed background Other ethnic group o Arab o Any other ethnic group prefer not to say 1.5 What setting does this patient live in?
 Own home Residential care home Nursing home Other (please specify) 1.6 In what health setting was the patient seen?
-NHS - outpatient NHS - community Private clinic At home Other (please specify) 1.7 Parkinson's phase Diagnosis Maintenance Complex Palliative Definitions of phases Diagnosis From first recognition of symptoms/sign/problem Diagnosis not established or accepted.
-Maintenance Established diagnosis of Parkinson's Reconciled to diagnosis No drugs or medication 4 or less doses/day Stable medication for >3/12 Absence of postural instability.
-Complex Drugs - 5 or more doses/day Any infusion therapy (apomorphine or duodopa) Dyskinesia
+NHS - outpatient NHS - community Private clinic At home Other (please specify) 1.7 How was this person assessed?
+In personVirtually - by videoVirtually - by telephone 1.8 Parkinson's phase DiagnosisMaintenanceComplexPalliative Definitions of phases Diagnosis From first recognition of symptoms/sign/problem Diagnosis not established or accepted.
+Maintenance Established diagnosis of Parkinson's Reconciled to diagnosis No drugs or medication 4 or less doses/day Stable medication for >3/12

-Stan people who are in the early stages of Parki se for assessment, education and advice (Neuro-surgery considered / DBS in situ Psychiatric manifestations >mild symptoms of depression/anxiety/hallucinations/psychosis Autonomic problems - hypotension either drug or non-drug induced Unstable co-morbidities Frequent changes to medication (<3/12) Significant dysphagia or aspiration (for this audit, dysphagia should be considered a prompt for considering end of life issues).
+Absence of postural instability.
+Complex Drugs - 5 or more doses/day Any infusion therapy (apomorphine or duodopa) Dyskinesia Neuro-surgery considered / DBS in situ Psychiatric manifestations >mild symptoms of depression/anxiety/hallucinations/psychosis Autonomic problems - hypotension either drug or non-drug induced Unstable co-morbidities Frequent changes to medication (<3/12) Significant dysphagia or aspiration (for this audit, dysphagia should be considered a prompt for considering end of life issues).
 Palliative Inability to tolerate adequate dopaminergic therapy Unsuitable for surgery Advanced co-morbidity (life threatening or disabling).
-2.1 Year of Parkinson's diagnosis se for assessment, caabation and advice (11102 1.7.7) 2.2 Year of individual's first access to SLT input 2.3 When the person was first referred to any SLT service, at what stage of their Parkinson's were they?
-DiagnosisMaintenanceComplexPalliativeNot known 2.4 Referred by for current episode of care: Elderly care clinicGeneral neurology clinic
+Stan expe rience of Parkinson's diseas ple who are in the early stages of Parkinson's disease to a speech and language therapist with for assessment, education and advice (NICE 1.7.7) for pe eople with LTC.
+The most effect case notes and patients held assessment of care and support needs, and to the delivery of services is key to improving the quality of life e support is provide when local health and socials services team communicate; have access to up to cords and work together to provide a co-ordinated service 2.1 Year of Parkinson's diagnosis